Sandeep-Bansal1/Diabetes_Project/README.md

   - Emma Wilmot Department of Diabetes & Endocrinology & Iskandar Idris Royal Derby Hospital and Division of Medical Sciences & Graduate Entry Medicine, University   of Nottingham Title: "Early onset type 2 diabetes: risk factors, clinical impact and management" can be found
   [here](https://journals.sagepub.com/doi/full/10.1177/2040622314548679)
   - Smith, J.W., Everhart, J.E., Dickson, W.C., Knowler, W.C., & Johannes, R.S.
 (1988).
 Using the ADAP learning algorithm to forecast the onset of diabetes mellitus.
 In Proceedings of the Symposium on Computer Applications and Medical Care (pp. 261--265).
 IEEE Computer Society Press.
+## Buisness Objective </b>
-- <b>Buisness Objective </b> - Using Logistic Regression can a machine learning model accurately predict whether or not the patients in the dataset have diabetes or not?
+- Using Logistic Regression can a machine learning model accurately predict whether or not the patients in the dataset have diabetes or not?

 ## Abstract and Introduction:
 ---